dklotz/sinatra-project-template/README.md

 The dependencies are trimmed down to pretty much the minimum, that means you probably still have to take care of the following things:

 - Persistence: No ORM/ODM is included by default, you can use ActiveRecord, DataMapper, Sequel, MongoID or whatever you like.
-- Templating: Only ERB is supported by default, you need to add haml(it) or similar if you want to use other template languages.
+- Templating: Only ERB (and JSON) is supported by default, you need to add haml(it) or similar if you want to use other template languages.

 I've kept the directory structure somewhat close to Rails (because a lot of people will be familiar with that), that means: